-The account fee charged to the client for each RJA advisory program is negotiable.
+The account fee charged to the client for each RJA advisory program described above is negotiable subject to the maximums noted as may be changed by RJA from time to time.
 We advise you to review your advisory agreement and the RJA Wrap Fee Program Brochure for a description of fees, including aggregation of related fee-based accounts, administrative-only investments, billing on cash balances, mutual fund share class conversions and other fee methodology.